usnistgov/erccdashboard_preBioC/README.md

 Feel free to use the development version of the code.

 To install the erccdashboard locally in R:

-1. Install devtools:
+1. Load devtools (you may need to run install.packages("devtools"") if you don't already have devtools on your local machine) :

-    library("devtools")
+    > library("devtools")

-2. Use devtools to install this development version: install_github("munrosa/erccdashboard")
+2. Use devtools to install this development version:

+    > install_github("munrosa/erccdashboard")

 Note that the installation may take some time, because of the examples that need to be run to build the user manual (vignette).
+Please be patient.

 Once the package is installed, the package vignette can be viewed, which provides detailed examples.
 Open the vignette pdf file with the command:

-    vignette("erccdashboard")
+    > vignette("erccdashboard")

 Reading the vignette is a good first step, but you can also use the following steps as a quick start to test the package: